S*X Workers

 For access to the full length video, please get in touch

 S*X Workers is an animated documentary that collages perspectives from a range of sex workers on topics including sexuality and consent, the whorearchy, ethics, and labour under capitalism.
+It asks what responsible looking means when bodies are politicised and the image keeps shifting under our gaze.
+A film about sex workers, not sex work.

 I wanted to make a film about sex workers rather than sex work.
 That distinction feels crucial because debates so often reduce people to symbols.
 The inspiration came from a heated argument among friends that split into the usual binary of exploitation versus empowerment.
 Instead of adding another opinion, I chose to step back and listen to sex workers themselves, letting complexity replace slogans and honouring the messy realities of work, desire, and power.

 My intention was to create a space for multiple experiences, presented as vignettes rather than a single arc.
-The film asks what it means to look responsibly, when bodies are politicised and the image keeps shifting under our gaze.
+For me, the film is as much about listening as it is about looking, inviting audiences to lean in without judgement.

 I wanted to make a film about sex workers rather than sex work.
 That distinction feels crucial because debates so often reduce people to symbols.
 The inspiration came from a heated argument among friends that split into the usual binary of exploitation versus empowerment.
 Instead of adding another opinion, I chose to step back and listen to sex workers themselves, letting complexity replace slogans and honouring the messy realities of work, desire, and power.

 My intention was to create a space for multiple experiences, presented as vignettes rather than a single arc.
-The film asks what it means to look responsibly, when bodies are politicised and the image keeps shifting under our gaze.
+For me, the film is as much about listening as it is about looking, inviting audiences to lean in without judgement.

 I wanted to make a film about sex workers rather than sex work.
 That distinction feels crucial because debates so often reduce people to symbols.
 The inspiration came from a heated argument among friends that split into the usual binary of exploitation versus empowerment.
 Instead of adding another opinion, I chose to step back and listen to sex workers themselves, letting complexity replace slogans and honouring the messy realities of work, desire, and power.

 My intention was to create a space for multiple experiences, presented as vignettes rather than a single arc.
-The film asks what it means to look responsibly, when bodies are politicised and the image keeps shifting under our gaze.
+For me, the film is as much about listening as it is about looking, inviting audiences to lean in without judgement.

 I wanted to make a film about sex workers rather than sex work.
 That distinction feels crucial because debates so often reduce people to symbols.
 The inspiration came from a heated argument among friends that split into the usual binary of exploitation versus empowerment.
 Instead of adding another opinion, I chose to step back and listen to sex workers themselves, letting complexity replace slogans and honouring the messy realities of work, desire, and power.

 My intention was to create a space for multiple experiences, presented as vignettes rather than a single arc.
-The film asks what it means to look responsibly, when bodies are politicised and the image keeps shifting under our gaze.
+For me, the film is as much about listening as it is about looking, inviting audiences to lean in without judgement.

 I wanted to make a film about sex workers rather than sex work.
 That distinction feels crucial because debates so often reduce people to symbols.
 The inspiration came from a heated argument among friends that split into the usual binary of exploitation versus empowerment.
 Instead of adding another opinion, I chose to step back and listen to sex workers themselves, letting complexity replace slogans and honouring the messy realities of work, desire, and power.